 Once an employee has been added, they'll be able to track time, and edit their hours if allowed.

-When you go to run payroll, all employees' synced hours will appear.
-If you need to edit hours from the Run Payroll flow, you can do so, but they will not be updated in the time tracking log for you or the employee.
+When you go to run payroll, all overtime-eligible employees' synced hours will appear.
+If you need to edit hours from the Run Payroll flow, you can do so, but it is not recommended because they will not be updated in the time tracking log for you or the employee.

 Several states require that employees be given an unpaid meal break and paid rest breaks after working a certain number of hours each day.
 Make sure to check your state laws before creating break policies.